 - If you have symptoms of COVID-19 you should be tested.

 The main rule is that you shall stay at home until you receive your test results and your general condition is good.
 You shall not go to work or school, you shall not use public transport or visit public places, and you shall keep a safe distance from other people than your closest contact circle.
 Your household members do not need to be in quarantine, nor do household members who work in the healthcare service.

-With a negative test you can return to work/ school when you are in good general condition (you feel well and have no fever), even though you still may have symptoms of respiratory tract infection.
+With a negative test you can return to work/ school when you are in good general condition (you feel well and have no fever), even though you still may have a few symptoms after the respiratory tract infection.

 If the test is taken even though COVID-19 is not suspected (i.e. you have no symptoms or have not been directly exposed) it is not necessary to stay at home while waiting for a test result.
-For example, this may apply if you take part in research projects.
+For example, this may apply if you are travelling to a country that requires a test, shall visit an institution that requires a test or are taking part in research projects.

 - When you suspect that you have COVID-19 disease

 - Hand hygiene, cough etiquette, face masks, cleaning and laundry

 - Advice for pregnant and breastfeeding women